 The postage stamp methodology demonstrates a split increase and decrease bill impact across the four networks.
 The East of England and London both show customer bills increasing from 2021/22 onwards.
 In 2021/22 domestic bills are shown to increase by £5.15 and £6.86 in 2022/23 for the East of England.
 With London the cost increase is more minimal, £0.44 and £0.47 in the respective years.
 The North West indicates a reduction in bills by £8.78 and £12.30 for the same years, proving to be the biggest impact.
 Finally, West Midlands also shows a decrease in bills by £3.61 and £5.09 for respective years.

+Modification 0678C vs Current Methodology

+The Proposer of 0678C advised that CWD results in charges which on average are higher at beach terminals than other entry point groups.
+This might be distortionary and result in higher priced NBP gas as charges are incrementally passed through on a marginal basis or cheaper sources of gas being frozen out of the market.

+Existing contracts have significantly lower charges than new entrants and this might be discriminatory.

+Scotland has higher DN charges than other points, this is not cost reflective given that most gas used to supply Scotland will enter at St Fergus and this may be politically sensitive.

+St Fergus has higher entry costs under CWD than PS, given that Norway is a marginal supplier to GB this has the potential to increase NBP gas price and therefore costs to customers by up to £10/year /customer or £190 M/YR.

+Peterhead has higher exit costs under CWD than PS, given that it may set the marginal clearing price in a future Capacity Mechanism auction this has the potential to impact customer levies therefore costs to customers by up to £5/year /customer or £117 M/YR.

+Supporting information to the above statements is provided in UNC modification 678C appendix 4.

 Modification 0678E vs Current Methodology

 This modification utilises the CWD approach with an 80% discount for storage.
 As distance is not utilised, we see flat prices across all exit points, which has a varying impact at network level.
 For the East of England, we see domestic bills increase by £2.52 and £3.23 in 2021/22 and 2022/23 respectively.
 With London there are smaller downward movements in domestic prices of £0.24 and £0.46.
 North West shows the greatest decrease with a projection of bills moving down by £8.62 and £12.13 in the respective years.
 In comparison West Midlands shows declines of £5.83 and £8.09.